lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 6.2.
 Sanity checkers

-As the number of assumptions were changed, sanity checkers for Accounting Oracle should be updated as well:
-- The `checkAccountingExtraDataListItemsCount` method of the `IOracleReportSanityChecker` interface should be replaced by the `checkExtraDataItemsCountPerTransaction` method with the same signature.
+Currently the `OracleReportSanityChecker` contains parameters to establish the maximum number of node operators that can be updated during the third phase of the report.
+Sanity checks in the `IOracleReportSanityChecker` interface should be changed as the multi-transaction approach no longer imposes limits on the entire report size.
+Rather than validating the entire report size, it is proposed to validate each transaction during the third phase.

 ```solidity
 interface IOracleReportSanityChecker {